inferiorhumanorgans/r2-c166/README.md

 ## Installation and Usage

+* If you don't have clang installed already, install it.
+On FreeBSD `pkg install llvm60` is sufficient.
 * Install `rustfmt-nightly` globally via cargo before building.
 * Run `make` to build and install the library.
 Optionally, take a look at the travis.yml file to see how to build (but not install) using just cargo.
 * Run `make test-asm` to validate the instruction decoding or `make test` / `cargo test` to run all the tests.
 One of the bindgen generated tests is known to fail.